afaf-tech/nest-chat-app/README.md

 4. **Access the chat app:**

     Open your web browser and navigate to [http://localhost:8080](http://localhost:8080) to access the chat application.
+    To See the backend api documentation you can go to [http://localhost:3000/api-docs](http://localhost:3000/api-docs).

 ## Stopping the App